HAN Network—November 2, 2017

 Additionally, there is a gym where patients can practice walking up and down the stairs.
 Dr. Cornell noted that the hospital’s goal is to have the patient walking within six hours of surgery.
 He said that the average stay for a total hip or knee replacement is two days.

-Read the full article at wiltonbulletin.com
+This article originally appeared at wiltonbulletin.com